-Dinner or an appetizer doesn’t get much quicker than this easy recipe for 15 Minute Buttery Garlic Shrimp!
+Dinner or an appetizer doesn’t get much quicker than this 15 Minute Buttery Garlic Shrimp!

-I love shrimp!
-There are just so many ways shrimp can be prepared and this is one of my new favorites.
-This recipe is quick, crazy freaking easy and most of all, insanely delicious.
-My kinda recipe.
+There are so many ways shrimp can be prepared and this is one of my new favorites.
+This recipe is quick, incredibly easy and most of all, insanely delicious.

 If your shrimp are already peeled, this comes together in about 15 minutes.
 It’s perfect if you have to throw together a last-minute appetizer.